Project-MONAI/tutorials/auto3dseg/docs/run_with_minimal_input.md

 ## Run with Minimal Input

+Here are steps to quickly launch **Auto3DSeg** for general medical image segmentation.

+**Step 0.** Download public data or prepare internal data in a custom data root.

-The user needs to provide the following data list (a ".json" file) for a new task and the data root.
+**Step 1.** Provide the following data list (a ".json" file) for a new task and the data root.
 The typical data list is shown as follows.

 ```
 {